 Before that, Navjivan Pal looked at the potential of using undervolting for faulting (non-SGX) computations within his final year project at the University of Birmingham under supervision of David Oswald.

-We have also been informed by Intel that other researchers reported a similar issue after our initial disclosure to Intel on 7 June 2019.
-We currently do not know who these researchers are, but there might be reports for a similar attack under a different name.
+We were also informed by Intel that other researchers reported a similar issue after our initial disclosure to Intel on 7 June 2019.
+The two other research teams who independently reported this issue are VoltJockey and V0LTpwn.
 Intel has confirmed that we were the first group to report this issue.

 Intel Software Guard Extensions (SGX) is a set of security-related instruction codes that are built into modern Intel CPUs.
 SGX allows to shield sensitive computations inside so-called "enclaves".
 The contents of these enclaves are protected and cannot be accessed or modified from outside the enclave.
 This includes an attacker who has root privileges in the normal (untrusted) operating system.